 Principles & The Device Integration Strategies

-- Use It or Lose It: Device users will benefit most from an SGD if they use it daily.
+- Use It or Lose It: Device users will benefit most from an AAC device if they use it daily.
 Failure to use it can lead to functional decline.
-SLPs can address this potential decline by programming phrases present in an individual’s daily conversations, like “I would like a cup of coffee” into the device.
+SLPs can address this potential decline by programming phrases present in an individual’s daily conversations into the device, like “I would like a cup of coffee.”

 - Use it and Improve It: Using the device and all of its features can be very beneficial to a user.
 Whether completing a phrase or building a novel message, these actions improve a user’s communication.

 - Specificity: The vocabulary present on a device impacts the user’s ability to communication effectively.
 For example, if a user has chronic back pain, SLPs should make sure the device has phrases supporting the pain scale or specific medication to address this need.

 - Repetition Matters: When using a principle of neuroplasticity, it requires sufficient repetition.
 An SLP can achieve this building a routine around device usage.

 - Intensity Matters: Plasticity requires sufficient training intensity.
 By using intense practice with a device user, SLPs can make sure the features designed to help the individual, like projecting icons, truly do help the user.

 - Time Matters: Different forms of plasticity occur at different times during recovery.
 By continuously revisiting the device training techniques at the same time of day (mornings are especially productive), an SLP can make sure an individual is incorporating the device into his or her daily life.

 - Salience Matters: Whatever actions a user takes on the device, it must all tie back to an action or phrase that matters to him or her.
 This could mean device messages around a favorite hobby or meal.